ALFA 1, Greece, 2012

 ITOPF involvement

-ITOPF arrived on site shortly after the incident at the request of the vessel’s insurer, to work with the owner-appointed surveyors and the oil spill response contractor to survey the incident area and understand the extent of the pollution.
+ITOPF arrived on site shortly after the incident at the request of the vessel’s insurer, to work with the owner-appointed surveyors and the oil spill response contractor, surveying the incident area and gaining an understanding of the pollution extent.
 ITOPF worked subsequently with the IOPC Funds on the assessment of claims for the clean-up activities.

 Links